metal3-io/metal3-docs/design/bios-config.md

 ### Implementation Details/Notes/Constraints
 All the BIOS related attributes or fields will come under the sub-section called ```bios``` in spec.
 The values for each attribute can be a boolean or a string.
 The vendor driver type to implement this configuration is not to be specified separetely as it is already known from the bmc sub-section.

-Initially, the BIOS configuration can be applied using the controller types idrac and irmc
+The proposed BMH looks like the following, given the three supported parameters

 ```yaml
 apiVersion: metal3.io/v1alpha1